ojamal02/winter-is-coming/README.md

-# winter-is-coming
+# Winter is Coming.
-A Codepen project that utilizes the Game of Thrones API
+A Codepen project that utilizes the Game of Thrones Quotes API. https://codepen.io/omarjamal/full/mwwYVg/